byersmd/Learning-C-/Output_Formatting.md

 Console.Writeline("Output {0}, {1}, and {2}", var_1, var_2, var_3);
 ```
 The colon in the brackets {0:C} is used to indicate additional formatting such as currency (C) or rounding numbers (F2, round to two decimal places).

+You can format the amount of spaces the output uses, e.g. `{0,5:2}` will display the variable with space for `5` digits, with `2` digits trailing the decimal

 ---